frankwang95/frankwang95.github.io/_posts/2018-02-14-shannon-entropy-as-expected-message-length.md

 This problem can be solved using the method of Lagrangian Multipliers.

 Firstly, to show that our constraint is binding, we can use the Karush-Kuhn-Tucker Conditions though I will omit this due to lack of personal interest.
 Instead, I will vaguely support this claim by saying that when the constraint is slack, we are wasting valid codes whose inclusion would not result in ambiguous decoding.
-With that, we go about solving the optimization above by following finding critical points to the Lagrangian over $$m$$ and $$\lambda$$:
+With that, we go about solving the optimization above by finding critical points to the Lagrangian over $$m$$ and $$\lambda$$:

   $$\begin{align}
   L(m, \lambda) &= \mathbb{E}[m(x)] - \lambda \left(1 - \sum_{i=1}^n \frac{1}{2^{m_i}}\right) \\